• Skip to primary navigation

 First, while the search function is great, and you can search by actor as well as title and filter via 4K content, it does push Amazon content to the top of the list, which not all users will appreciate.

 Second, voice command does not work with all the apps.
 That’s fine, but if the voice command fails, you get kicked out of where you are and you will need to enter again.
-This can be a bit frustrating, so it is worth remembering which apps don’t play well with voice command.
+This can be a bit frustrating, so it is worth remembering which apps don’t play well with voice commands.

 Buying

 The Amazon Fire TV Stick is available exclusively from Amazon.
-It usually costs $49.99, with the Amazon remote included.
+It usually costs $49.99 with the Amazon remote included.
 This is only $10 more than the non-4K Amazon sticks.
 Plus, there are often big discounts available, such as on Amazon Prime Day.

 The Competition